airbytehq/terraform-provider-airbyte/docs/resources/source_google_ads.md

 - `credentials` (Attributes) (see [below for nested schema](#nestedatt--configuration--credentials))
 - `customer_id` (String) Comma-separated list of (client) customer IDs.
 Each customer ID must be specified as a 10-digit number without dashes.
 For detailed instructions on finding this value, refer to our <a href="https://docs.airbyte.com/integrations/sources/google-ads#setup-guide">documentation</a>.
-- `source_type` (String) must be one of ["google-ads"]

 Optional:

-- `conversion_window_days` (Number) A conversion window is the number of days after an ad interaction (such as an ad click or video view) during which a conversion, such as a purchase, is recorded in Google Ads.
+- `conversion_window_days` (Number) Default: 14
+A conversion window is the number of days after an ad interaction (such as an ad click or video view) during which a conversion, such as a purchase, is recorded in Google Ads.
 For more information, see <a href="https://support.google.com/google-ads/answer/3123169?hl=en">Google's documentation</a>.
 - `custom_queries` (Attributes List) (see [below for nested schema](#nestedatt--configuration--custom_queries))
 - `end_date` (String) UTC date in the format YYYY-MM-DD.
 Any data after this date will not be replicated.
 (Default value of today is used if not set)
 - `login_customer_id` (String) If your access to the customer account is through a manager account, this field is required, and must be set to the 10-digit customer ID of the manager account.
 For more information about this field, refer to <a href="https://developers.google.com/google-ads/api/docs/concepts/call-structure#cid">Google's documentation</a>.